evantahler/file-queue/README.md

 ## Pros + Cons
 ### Pros
 - Persistence every operation
-- Easier introspection (ls, grep, and all the normal *nix tools)
+- Easier introspection (`ls`, `grep`, and all the normal *nix tools)
 - Larger storage (doesn't need to fit in RAM)

 ### Cons
-- Slower than talking with redis
+- Often slower than communicating with redis
-- Requires a mounted remote drive (not possible in heroku-like deployments)
+- Requires a mounted remote drive (usually not possible in heroku-like deployments)

 ## Benchmarks (compared to ruby-resque with a local redis server)
 TODO